shakes76/PatternAnalysis-2023/recognition/ Super-Resolution_46804158/README.md

 Recognition task: Project 5 - Image super resolution

 ## Description
 This implementation is a Sub-Pixel CNN-based approach for single image super-resolution.
-The goal is enhancing the resolution of images, making them clearer and more detailed.
+The goal is to enhance the resolution of images, making them clearer and more detailed.

-The algorithim Efficient Sub-Pixel CNN (https://keras.io/examples/vision/super_resolution_sub_pixel/) which uses sub-pixel convolution.
+The algorithim chosen for this is the ESPCN (Efficient Sub-Pixel CNN), found at (https://keras.io/examples/vision/super_resolution_sub_pixel/), which achieves the upsacling effect by sub-pixel convolution.

 ## How It Works
-The input is down-sampled by a factor of 4 and then uding PyTorch as PixelShuffle' it increases the resolution, achieving a 4x upscaling effect.
+The input is down-sampled by a factor of 4 and then using PyTorch as PixelShuffle' it increases the resolution, achieving a 4x upscaling effect.
 This should produce a "clearer" image.
-The loss fucntion calculates the mean squared error between the model's output and the target input.
+The model learns the transformation through a series of convolutional layers.
+The loss fucntion calculates the mean squared error (implemented in PyTorch as torch.nn.MSELoss) between the model's output and the target input.
 The loss is then used to perform backpropagation and optimize the model.
+The Adam optimizer algorithm adjusts the learning rate for each model parameter during training.

 To use this solution:
 - Run train.py to train the ESPCN model using the ADNI brain dataset.